Happy new year everyone!

 For instance, replace your shower gel bottle with a basic soap bar.

-Get a stainless steel safety razor and stop buying disposable versions.
+Get a stainless steel razor and stop buying disposable versions.

 In the kitchen, ditch the plastic bottles and instead, get yourself a nice stainless steel water bottle.